Ethan0007/RePointFS/README.md

 ```
 using FileSystemUtilities;

-// Create an instance of RePointFS Manager
+// Create an instance of RePointDB Manager
 var repointDB = new RepointDB(localRootPath, connectionString, azureContainerName);

 // Save file paths to SQL Server database table